Basketball Nightmare

-Basketball Nightmare is a 1989 basketball sports video game that was released exclusively for the Sega Master System in Europe, Canada and Brazil.
+Basketball Nightmare is a 1989 sports video game developed and published by Sega for the Master System.
+The game sees the player playing games of basketball against various different teams made up of different monsters, primarily hailing from Japanese mythology.

 Gameplay

 The player is the captain of the hometown basketball team.
-Before he could prepare his team to win the all-American tournament, he started to have strange dreams about playing basketball in exotic locations against exotic creatures.
+Before he could prepare his team to win the all-American tournament, he started having strange dreams about playing basketball in exotic locations against strange creatures.
+These creatures include werewolves, kappas, hitotsume-kozō, vampires, Yama-uba, and tengu.

-The first level is against werewolves in the forest.
-Then, the gameplay involves into a game against the vampires inside a cave of skeletons before progressing into games against geisha and even against a troop of samurai warriors.
 Each opposing player is represented in a super-deformed anime style.

-Players can replay the matches that they lost until they finally beat the opposing team.
-Players must choose between a 15-minute game, a 30-minute game, or a 45-minute game.
+The player can replay the matches that they lost until they finally beat the opposing team.
+The player can choose between a 15-minute game, a 30-minute game, or a 45-minute game.
 Several basketball fouls can be called; including traveling, charging (the player with the ball intentionally collides with a defender), and pushing (the defending player intentionally colliding with the ball handler).

 There is an alternate mode that allows players to play "international basketball" against countries like the US, Japan, Cuba, China, the German Democratic Republic, the Soviet Union, Canada, and France.

 Reception

-Zero magazine gave it an 88% score.
-Console XS also gave it an 88% score.
+Both Zero magazine and Console XS gave it an 88%.